Annanardo/Art/README.md

 Now enter the link to the wikipedia page of the artist-> https://en.wikipedia.org/wiki/Banksy Thank you for your contribution!
 ```

+## Find manually if the artist/painting is present in the database (-d)

 Another argument is `python main.py "Claude Monet" -d`, which after being called allows to get the database realtion between artist and painting:

 ```bash